taehoon-yoon/Diffusion/README.md

 1. official version use self Attention where the feature map resolution at each U-net level is in ```attn_resolutions```.
 In the DDPM paper you can find that they used self Attention at the 16X16 resolution, and this is why ```attn_resolutions``` is by default ```[16, ]```

+   On the other hand, Pytorch transcribed version use Linear Attention and multi-head self Attention.
+They use multi-head self Attention at the U-net level where ```full_attn``` is true and Linear Attention at the rest of the U-net level.
+So in this particular case, they used multi-head self Attention at the U-net level 1 (I will denote U-net level as 0, 1, 2, 3, ...) and the Linear Attention at the U-net level 0, 2, 3.